cl-model-languages/cl-prolog2/README.md

     builtins : ('list term*) | ('list* term*) | ('not term) | ('or term*) | ('and term*)

+Predicates and atoms are wrapped in single quotes.

 Variables are given to the Prolog interpreter as underscored symbols, and note that **all non-alphanumeric characters are converted to underscores**.
+This is more than enough for most use cases because variables are converted to gensyms by the prolog interpreter anyways, and we cannot expect the variable names are maintained.
+Care must be taken when two variables ends up in the same name, e.g. both `?a-b-c` and `?a_b_c` ends up in `_a_b_c`.

+Symbol `_` and `?` are both converted to symbol `_`, a wildcard symbol.

 ## Utility